 As remote working arrangements have numerous impact areas and vary for businesses, it can be time-consuming to get to grips with all the relevant considerations to be undertaken.
 To provide employers with a quick way to navigate the adoption of remote working arrangements, the Department has produced a Checklist for Working Remotely.
 This Checklist covers each of the areas outlined on this page in an easy-to-use format for businesses.

-The responsibility for Health and Safety at work rests with the employer regardless of whether an employee works remotely.
-There are numerous pieces of legislation covering the topic of Safety, Health and Welfare at work, which can be found in the legislation section of this webpage.
+The responsibility for health and safety at work rests with the employer regardless of whether an employee works remotely.
+There are numerous pieces of legislation covering the topic of Safety, Health and Welfare at Work, which can be found under legislation below.
+The Health and Safety Authority (HSA) has overall responsibility for the administration and enforcement of health and safety at work in Ireland.

 General health and safety

-The HSA has published guidance on working from home which includes advice such as: the key responsibilities for the employee and employer, work-related stress, equipment provision, maintaining communication, good practice in setting up a workspace and risk assessment.
+The HSA information on remote working provides guidance and information on responsibilities under safety, health and welfare law.
+Their guidance on working from home includes advice such as the key responsibilities for the employee and employer, work-related stress, equipment provision, maintaining communication, good practice in setting up a workspace and risk assessment.

 If employees have a disability, are young workers or are pregnant, the employer needs to ensure that the tasks and working conditions do not adversely affect their health.
 The HSA has provided further information on sensitive risk groups.